Logo

 - If you have ever had an account at Prudential -- such as a life insurance account or an account that has been closed -- annuity payments work correctly, but you may need to contact Prudential support to fully set up your pension account under a different login.

-- Some retirees living outside the U.S. were erroneously converted to Prudential.
+- Some retirees living outside the U.S. were erroneously transferred to Prudential.

 HPAA's directory of financial benefits contacts for former HP employees: https://www.hpalumni.org/contacts-HPI-financial